Permutation inference with a finite number of heterogeneous clusters: Permutation inference with heterogenous symmetric variables

-maximizes power while still controlling the size of the test.
-This $\balpha$ depends on $q_1$ and $q_0$ but this is suppressed here to prevent clutter.
-Finding such an $\balpha$ or a close approximation of it is straightforward via simulation.
+where I suppress the dependence on $q_1$ and $q_0$ to prevent notational clutter.
+By construction, $\balpha$ controls the size of the permutation test not only for arbitrarily heterogeneous normal variables but also for the entire class of scale mixtures of normals.
+This class includes all Student $t$ and Laplace distributions, as well as many other standard distributions \citep[see, e.g.,][]{gneiting1997}.
+Moreover, because the critical value is from a permutation distribution, the test also controls size for all exchangeable distributions.
+The remainder of the paper therefore focuses on this $\balpha$ and heterogeneous normal $X$ but other choices of distributions are possible.

+A convenient feature of $\balpha$ is that it does not depend on the data and can therefore be tabulated.
+To this end, I use a location-scale invariance argument to reduce the inner supremum in \eqref{eq:balpha} to a supremum over $(0,1]^q$, simulate $\prob$ over large random grids on $(0,1]^q$, and compute $\balpha$ by iteratively searching over these grids.
+(See Online Appendix~\ref{s:balpha} for details.)
+The search is not exhaustive and does not guarantee that the target quantity in \eqref{eq:balpha} is found.
+However, in experiments this method consistently replicated the theoretical result in Theorem~\ref{t:bfbound} up to a small approximation error, which indicates---but does not unequivocally establish---that this approximation of $\balpha$ is reliable.

 Table \ref{tb:balphavals} lists $\balpha$ for common choices of $\alpha$ as a function of $q_1$ and $q_0$.
-(Appendix \ref{s:balpha} outlines how these values were computed and how $\balpha$ can be found for other choices of $\alpha$, $q_1$, $q_0$, or with restrictions on the parameter space of $\sigma_1,\dots, \sigma_q$.)
-As can be seen, the adjustment needed to make inference robust to variance heterogeneity is substantial if the $q_1\wedge q_0$ is very small but disappears quickly as $q_1\wedge q_0$ increases.
-For example, for $q_1 = 4 = q_0$ a robust 10\%-level test requires using the 95.62\% critical value of the unadjusted test but for $q_1 = 9 = q_0$ the 91\% critical value is already sufficient a robust 10\%-level test.
+As can be seen, the adjustment needed to make inference robust to variance heterogeneity is substantial if $q_1\wedge q_0$ is very small but disappears quickly as $q_1\wedge q_0$ increases.
+For example, for $q_1 = 4 = q_0$ a robust 10\%-level test requires using the 95.62\% quantile of the unadjusted test but for $q_1 = 9 = q_0$ the 91\% quantile is already sufficient for a robust 10\%-level test.
 For larger numbers of variables the need for adjustment nearly disappears at conventional levels of significance.
-This is also confirmed by results in \citet{hagemann2019}, who shows that unadjusted Fisher permutation inference in this context with the statistic $T(X)$ is consistent if the number of treated and control units grows in a balanced manner.
-Important earlier results in this spirit include \citet{romano1989}, who discusses the case where variances within the treatment and control samples are identical, and \citet{janssen1997}, who studies the asymptotic theory of studentized versions of $T(X)$.
+This is also confirmed by results in \citet{hagemann2019}, who shows that unadjusted permutation inference in this context with the statistic $T(X)$ is consistent if the number of treated and control units grows in a balanced manner.

 The test decision is now simple.
 For $q_1 \wedge q_0 > 3$, choose $\balpha$ for a feasible $\alpha$ from Table~\ref{tb:balphavals} to ensure $\prob (T(X) > T^{\balpha}(X,\Sym))\leq \alpha$ under $H_0\colon \mu_1 = \mu_0$.
 The existence of such an $\balpha$ for the comparison-of-means test statistic $T$ is guaranteed by Theorem~\ref{t:bfbound}.
 For an $\alpha$-level test of the null hypothesis $H_0\colon \mu_1 = \mu_0$, reject in favor of the alternative $H_1\colon \mu_1 > \mu_0$ if